neilm-fourjs/gbc_clean/README.md

 It uses not javascript and very few scss overrides, the bulk of the styling is done in the theme.scss.json file.

+This also added a 'Today' button to the DATEEDIT calendar.

 NOTE: The setup scripts and makefile need GENVER to be set to 320 or 400 for Genero 3.20 or 4.00